 Wouldn’t it be totally sweet to be completely buffed like Christian Bale in Reign of Fire, or Jason Statham in The Transporter?
 I’m talking about that slick, jacked-up look – wide shoulders, carved pecks and the sort of 6-pack abs that make every girl on the beach turn their head when you walk by.

 It’s a lot easier when you’re in your teens and twenties to keep that body up, but it’s nearly impossible once you have a house, a wife, children and a demanding job.
 What’s a geek to do?
 The same goes for women – the demands of a motherhood, a new career or a marriage can consume all of the time in the day and leave little time to maintain those curves of youth.
 Is it too late?

 Get Back Into Weight Training & Get Your Youth Back

 We’ve offered some exercise apps and tips before.
-Bakari shared RunKeeper for iPhone with us, and Dean covered a few sites that can keep us motivated.
+For example, Dean covered a few sites that can keep us motivated.
 If you have an Android, I’m going to offer you a list of 5 Android apps that can give you the tools and the support you need to make regular weight training a part of your daily life.
 It’s never too late.